nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 384
 00:22:03,200 --> 00:22:06,291
-[SPEAKER_00]: Yeah, everyone's going to spoil it too much.
+[SPEAKER_00]: Yeah, I won't spoil it too much.

 385
 00:22:06,271 --> 00:22:07,225
-[SPEAKER_00]: kind of cool to see.
+[SPEAKER_00]: It'll kind of cool to see.

 386
 00:22:07,286 --> 00:22:09,295
-[SPEAKER_00]: But yeah, essentially we're wanting to give you
+[SPEAKER_00]: But yeah, essentially we're wanting to give youa way to

 387
 00:22:09,275 --> 00:22:14,290